-Pumping and storing breastmilk is a great way for breastfeeding mamas to gain a little flexibility and freedom, have partners help out with feeding baby, and ensure mom can go back to work and still provide baby with breastmilk.
+Pumping and storing breastmilk is a great way for breastfeeding parents to gain a little flexibility and freedom, have partners help out with feeding baby, and ensure the breastfeeding parent can go back to work and still provide baby with breastmilk.
 We know the internet has a lot of conflicting information on all the rules around this topic so we've compiled this list of tips based on the recommendations from the latest research and leading experts.
 This way, there's no uncertainty or guessing if your milk is still safe for baby!

 1. The fresher, the better.
 Human milk is a fresh, living substance and so some of its nutrients and health properties change with storage.
 This just means you should try and use the oldest milk in the refrigerator or freezer first, so you don’t have milk sitting there for too long.
 See the table at the bottom of this article for the optimal amount of times you should be storing milk.
 (Just keep in mind that frozen breast milk is still a good option!
 Stored human milk maintains its unique qualities, so much so that it remains the gold standard for feeding.)